Keerthi15g/Keerthi15g/README.md

 🌱 I’m currently learning challenging topics like Particle Physics⚛️, Astronomy🌌, Quantum Computing🚀 and Competitive Programming👩🏽‍💻 while also preparing to go to college🏛️ this year!

-👀 I do things like playing the guitar🎸, digital art🎨, reading books📚 (all the time!), photography📸, film making🎞️ and boxing🥊💥!
+👀 I also do things like playing the guitar🎸, digital art🎨, reading books📚 (all the time!), photography📸, film making🎞️ and boxing🥊💥

-💞️ I’m looking to collaborate on things that are related to my interests and also anything that is impactful and make the Earth a better place 🌿🌲🌏🔭🛰️🌠✨!!
+💞️ I’m looking to collaborate on things that are related to my interests and also anything that is impactful and make the Earth a better place! 🌿🌲🌏🔭🛰️🌠✨

 📫 How to reach me: Anybody can drop me an email at keerthi1512g@gmail.com and you will hear back from me straight away! :)